Marley-Semende/Marley-Semende/README.md

 # Hi there! 👋 I'm Marley Semende

-I'm currently diving into both front-end and backend development, at Hack Your Future Netherlands.
+I'm currently diving into both front-end and backend development, at Hack Your Future, Amsterdam,NL.

-🌱 I’m currently learning various technologies including:
+🌱 I’m currently learning Front-end and Back-end technologies including:

 ### Front-end:
 - HTML